 In this game, you ask your child/group of children to make words with the help of alphabet charts.
 It’s a very simple game and children love assembling the words.

-You need cardboard, alphabets chart, scissors, and glue stick.
+You need cardboard, alphabet charts, scissors, and a glue stick.

-Game: Buy several English alphabet charts and cut alphabets individually.
-Put them in random in a bowl.
+Buy several English alphabet charts and cut alphabets individually.
+Put them in random bowls.
 Now give your child a word and ask him/her to paste the alphabets that make the word on the chart.
 This way they will remember to form sentences and will remember easily.

 In this simple game, children learn to write words or names beginning with a letter.
 It’s a very simple game that kids will love to play.